Sub-great bass recorder

-The sub-great bass recorder, also known as contra great bass and contrabass, is a recorder with the range C–d1 (g1).
+The sub-great bass recorder is a large recorder in the key of C. Larger still is the sub-sub great bass, also in the key of C. Additional large recorders include the contra bass and sub contra bass, both of which are in the key of F.

-It is manufactured in both bent ("knick") and square designs.
+They are primarily manufactured in both bent ("knick") and square designs.
 The design with a square or rectangular cross-sections was first patented in 1975 by Joachim and Herbert Paetzold.
-They are made from plywood and have a doubled-back bore like a bassoon, which reduces the exterior length of the instrument.
-They also have wooden keys.
+They are made from plywood or resin and have a doubled-back bore like a bassoon, which reduces the exterior length of the instrument.
+They also have wooden or resin keys.
 Through this special and proprietary design, the instrument can be played with a very short bocal.

 The American recorder player Michael Barker has combined a Paetzold contrabass recorder with two computer-controlled synthesizers to create what he calls a "midified blockflute".

 The sub-great bass recorder was developed by Herbert Paetzold in Ebenhofen.
 Today, this recorder size is produced and distributed by the workshop Kunath under the brand name "Paetzold by Kunath".